johannaguth/OSM-errorsearch-road-class/README.md

       - Input tables (ways + ways_vertices_pgr)
   4. Result = Table with O-D Pairs "od_cand_lx" per road network level  -> Columns with the calculated parameters and with the rating system

-  ## Data
+  ## Reference Data
-  An exemplary ways and ways_vertices_pgr table for NSW can be found in the "Data" folder.
-Furthermore, reference data in the form of an error reference dataset is presented in "Data/errors_nsw.csv".
+  Reference data for NSW in the form of an error reference dataset is presented in "refdata/errors_nsw.csv".

   ## Liscense
   This project is licensed under the BSD 3-Clause License - see the LISCENSE file for details.